Care Army for organisations and local government

 How Care Army assists community organisations

-Queensland’s community organisations are eligible to engage Care Amy volunteers to deliver essential services to elderly and vulnerable people who are impacted by COVID-19.
-Care Army volunteers assist the operations of an organisation with increased needs, leaving long-term volunteers to focus on the delivery of ongoing essential services.
+Queensland’s community organisations are eligible to engage Care Amy volunteers to deliver essential services to elderly and vulnerable people.

 Kate Jones and Annastacia Palaszczuk at the launch of the “Care Army”.
 C/-Brisbane Times.